QuSpin/QuSpin/README.md

 ###**automatic install**

-This latest version of this package has the compiled modules written in [Cython](cython.org) which has made the code far more portable across different platforms.
+The latest version of this package has the compiled modules written in [Cython](cython.org) which has made the code far more portable across different platforms.
 We will support precompiled version of the package for Linux, OS X and Windows 64-bit systems.
 The automatic installation of qspin requires the Anaconda package manager for Python.
 Once it has been installen, all one has to do to install is run:

 ```
 $ conda install -c weinbe58 qspin